vrandall66/front-end-submissions-public/1801/mod-3/swapi/valentino/scores.md

 ### Code Quality

-* 2.5 - Developer selected appropriate libraries and frameworks to build the app but did not use them as intended.
-Significant refactoring necessary.
+* 3 - Developer appears comfortable in React.
+There are minor opportunities to refactor.

 ### CSS/Design